sentrychris/prospect/README.md

 Copy `.env.example` to `.env` and prepare to configure your environment variables.

+### CLI

+Iceman comes with a simple CLI powered by [commander](https://www.npmjs.com/package/commander#installation), for making standard development tasks easier.

+> NOTE: You will need to install [ts-node](https://www.npmjs.com/package/ts-node) globally in order to use the CLI, `npm i -g ts-node`.
+>
+>You don't have to if you don't want to, anything you can do with the CLI you could also do manually, the CLI is just provided for convenience.

+You can view the entire implementation at `./cli.ts`.

 ### Database configuration

 First of all, you'll need a MongoDB connection.
 Head over to https://account.mongodb.com/account/register and create an account, it's really easy to setup a free MongoDB cluster for personal use.